explaingit

 TLDR

-A self-hosted media server that routes live video and audio streams between different protocols, RTSP, HLS, WebRTC, RTMP, and more, without configuration.
+MediaMTX is a self-hosted media server written in Go that routes live video and audio streams between protocols, a camera can publish RTSP while viewers simultaneously receive HLS, WebRTC, and RTMP from the same stream.

 Mindmap